Greece › Mykonos › Hotels › Mykonos Town

 Hidden down a side street just a couple of blocks from the waterfront, Manto Hotel features mid-sized rooms with fridges and A/C. A favorite with couples, the pick of the rooms is the rooftop room which comes with its own terrace overlooking the port.
 (Hotel phone: +30 22890 22330)

-Staying at Megali Ammos
+Best Hotels at Megali Ammos

 Megali Ammos is the only place to stay if you want to be walking distance to Mykonos Town (10 minutes) AND have a proper sandy beach right in front of your hotel.
 The trade-off is the wind (it is exposed to the north) and the walk to town, which is along a busy road with no sidewalk.
-However, the hotels here are fantastic, often featuring large pools and sunset views that you can’t get inside the town center.
+However, the hotels here are fantastic, featuring large pools and sunset views that you can’t get inside the town center.

 Bill & Coo Suites and Lounge – Luxury